cyrilletuzi/eslint-plugin-angular-modern/README.md

 ## Migration

-If you come from `angular-eslint-injection-context` and `angular-eslint-zoneless` libraries, a [migration guide](./docs/MIGRATION.md) is available.
+If coming from from `angular-eslint-injection-context` and `angular-eslint-zoneless` libraries, a [migration guide](./docs/MIGRATION.md) is available.

 ## Recommended preset